-AM1.22 32 Vision, 9 th bullet point Improved access to our unique rich heritage and historic environment for all, while encouraging innovations in building technology and improving sense of Correct typographical error AM2.1 Multipl e pages All policies JUSTIFICATIONS UPPORTING TEXT A more accurate descriptive sub- heading to improve clarity.
-AM2.2 35 2.1.1 In accordance with Paragraph 149 of the NPPF 2019 and Paragraph 1523 of the Draft-NPPF 2021, To improve accuracy and reflect the latest NPPF published July 2021.
-AM2.3 37 Footnote 2 (and throughout the rest of the Local Plan document) Based on sites identified to be delivered during the 15 year plan period and an assumed delivery of the Intend to Publish London Plan 2021 target for Merton of 918 new dwellings per year for the remaining 15 years to 2050.
+Mod Ref.
+Page Plan Ref.
+Proposed Changes Reason Date AM1.22 32 Vision, 9 th bullet point Improved access to our unique rich heritage and historic environment for all, while encouraging innovations in building technologyand improving sense of Correct typographical error November 2021 - for submission AM2.1 34 and subse quent pages All policies JUSTIFICATIONSUPPORTING TEXT A more accurate descriptive sub- heading to improve clarity.
+November 2021 - for submission AM2.1a 36 2.1.7 For example, development should reduce the need to travel, particularly by private car, and ensure that the largest possible share of journeys are made by active travel and public transport, as set out in Merton's Sustainable Travel & Urban Mobility policies.
+Updated to reflect a change in the name of the transport policies.
+May 2022 - response to the Inspector's MIQs AM2.3 37 Footnote 2 Based on sites identified to be delivered during the 15 year plan period and an assumed delivery of the Intend to Publish London Plan 2021 target for Merton of 918 new dwellings per year for the remaining 15 years to 2050.
 See Housing policies for further details.
 Updated to refer to the current London Plan, to improve accuracy.
-AM2.4 40 2.1.20 Policy CC2.5 'Minimising waste and promoting a circular economy' sets out Merton's requirements to minimise embodied carbon and Policy CC2.6 sustainable design standards adapting to a changing climate sets out the sustainability standards required of development in Merton.
+November 2021 - for submission AM2.4 40 2.1.20 Policy CC2.5 'Minimising waste and promoting a circular economy' sets out Merton's requirements to minimise embodied carbon and Policy CC2.6 sustainable design standards adapting to a changing climate sets out the sustainability standards required of development in Merton.
 To improve clarity and accuracy, the policy reference has been updated.
-AM2.5 42 Policy CC2.2 Minimising Greenhouse Gas Emissions a.
-To reduce greenhouse gas emissions on-site and minimise both annual and peak energy demand in accordance with the Mayor of London's Energy Hierarchy below, or in line with any future locally derived methodology: Modified in response to consultation feedback received at stage 3 to avoid onerous wording.
-AM2.5 43 Policy CC2.2 Minimising Greenhouse Gas Emissions d.
-To demonstrate compliance with the Mayor's net-zero carbon target, or any future locally derived target.
-See above.
-AM2.5 44 2.2.5 In addition, all new build development resulting in the creation of 1 or more dwellings or 500sqm or more non-residential GIA will need to demonstrate compliance with the Mayor's net-zero carbon target, or any future locally derived target.
+November 2021 - for submission AM2.5 42 Policy CC2.2 Minimising Greenhouse Gas Emissions, part a To reduce greenhouse gas emissions on-site and minimise both annual and peak energy demand in accordance with the Mayor of London's Energy Hierarchy below , or in line with any future locally derived methodology: Modified in response to consultation feedback received at stage 3 to avoid onerous wording.
+November 2021 - for submission AM2.5 43 Policy CC2.2 Minimising Greenhouse Gas Emissions, part d To demonstrate compliance with the Mayor's net-zero carbon target, or any future locally derived target.
+See above - initial AM2.5 at Page 42 Plan Ref.
+Policy CC2.2, part a November 2021 - for submission AM2.5 44 2.2.5 In addition, all new build development resulting in the creation of 1 or more dwellings or 500sqm or more non-residential GIA will need to demonstrate compliance with the Mayor's net-zero carbon target, or any future locally derived target.
 This means that any carbon shortfall 8 will need to be offset via renewable energy generation offsite or via cash-in-lieu contributions.
-See above.
+See above - initial AM2.5 at Page 42 Plan Ref.
+Policy CC2.2, part a November 2021 - for submission